 Morton College is dedicated in helping veterans obtain educational benefits through a variety of programs offered by the Department of Veterans Affairs and Illinois Student Assistance Commission (ISAC).
+Students using a combination of state and federal benefits should consult with the Financial Aid Office to determine the best way to utilize their benefits.
 Our institution is approved to process the following educational benefits for qualifying students:

-Illinois Veterans' Grant (IVG) is a grant that pays tuition and allowable fees to anyone who has served at least one year of federal active duty honorably in the U.S. Armed Forces or who is serving in the Armed Forces.
+Ilinois Veterans' Grant (IVG) is a grant that pays tuition and allowable fees to anyone who has served at least one year of federal active duty honorably in the U.S. Armed Forces or who is serving in the Armed Forces.
 Recipients may use IVG for a maximum of 120 eligibility units which is the equivalent of four academic years of full-time enrollment.
 Students must complete an Illinois Veteran Grant application and submit with a copy of the DD214 member 4.
-It will be mailed to ISAC.
-Applications are available in the Financial Aid Office, Room 204, Building B.
+For more information visit www.isac.org.